tcondit/interview-liatrio-2018/Principal-Consultant-Questions.md

    in a trusted version control system [2].
 It raises everyone's confidence because changes are easier to understand and supported with unit tests.
-In addition, the environment is created as needed, and does not carry the accumulated waste of past releases.
+In addition, the environment is created as needed, and does not carry the accumulated detritus of past releases.
 The new environment is built from images that include the latest security patches.
 Monitoring and reporting is baked in, and dynamic.
 If the machine goes boom for some reason, rolling back, while almost always the last resort, is manageable.

     [^2] Side note: It's my view, maybe not widely shared, that a planned release and the response to an outage incident are similar to one